Understanding Device Health Attestation Intune Device Compliance Check

 Intune Device Health Attestation device compliance – Flow

-It’s all good till this point.
-But here is the catch.
-Intune restriction policies get applied post the device completes boot and Windows is functional.
+It’s all good until this point.
+But here is the catch: Intune restriction policies are applied after the device completes boot and Windows is functional.

 What if the Windows boot process itself is compromised due to a bootkit/rootkit?

-In this scenario, depending on the restrictions you have implied, the device compliance evaluation will return positive report and the device will be marked compliant, based on which, if you have CA policy enabled, it will allow access to protected data.
+In this scenario, depending on the restrictions you have implied, the device compliance evaluation will return a positive report, and the device will be marked compliant, based on which, if you have CA policy enabled, it will allow access to protected data.

 BUT WHAT ABOUT THE BACKDOOR THAT IS ALREADY CREATED DURING THE BOOT PROCESS ?